They say there is no better way to experience a new country than on a motorcycle. And to all intents and purposes, I have to agree.

-The new 900 is more powerful, more agile, and more stable.
-Superb equipment comes as standard, and it’s easy to ride.
+But the new 900 is more powerful, more agile, and more stable.
+Superb equipment comes as standard, and it’s easy to ride, too.

 You now get better fuel economy, whilst the annual servicing costs have reduced in price.
-So the new 900 is more comfortable on your wallet as well as your bottom.
+So the new 900 is more comfortable on your wallet as well as your backside.

-All-in-all, the suspension is perfect, power is sufficient, and the controls are in all the right places.
-The 900 is an incredibly comfortable ride; whether you’re belting along the trails or filtering through Manchester traffic on the M61.
+All told, the suspension is perfect, power is sufficient, and the controls are in all the right places.
+The 900 is an incredibly comfortable ride, whether you’re belting along the trails or filtering through city traffic on the motorway.

-Despite the screen being a little on the ‘thin’ side of things, it does a perfectly good job of staving away the wind on motorway journeys.
+Despite the screen being a little on the thin side, it does its job of staving away the wind on motorway journeys.

 BMW K 1600 GTL